aschiffler/esp8266-mqtt-node/README.md

 ### [Adjust, improve or extend the code](#edit)
 Open the main source file ```main.cpp``` from folder ```src``` 2️⃣ do your edits and save the file 3️⃣.
 Then type in terminal 4️⃣ the command **```pio run```**.
 This shall start the compilation and the creation of the firmware.
 If successful you can go to the above section [Flash the firmware](#flash) to upload your modified firmware to your device.

+## Usage of the console output
+If you use the browser-based development environment you can use the ESP-Web-Flash-Tool also to monitor the serial output.
+A sample out put is shown below.